Muratbzc/recipe_app/README.md

 ## Description

-Our goal in this project is to create Build a Random User App using ReactJS.
+Our goal in this project is to create build a Recipe App using ReactJS.

 ## Outcome

 ![Project 036](./recipe.gif)

-## Objective

-  - Build a random user App using ReactJS.
-  - Fetch new user on NEW USER button click.
+## Used Tech and Libraries
+- React JS
+- React Router
+- Styled Components
+- React Icons

 <button><a href="https://legendary-recipes-app.netlify.app/">Go To Web Site</a></button>